-Sort sorts input and writes the result on output.
-If the output file is not given, the standard output is used.
-If the input file is missing, the standard input is used.
+Sort sorts all the named files together and writes the result on the standard output.
+The name '-' means the standard input.
+The standard input is also used if no input file names are given.
 Thus sort may be used as a filter.
-The input and output file may be the same.

-The sort is line-by-line in increasing ASCII collating sequence, except that upper-case letters are considered the same as the corresponding lower-case letters.
+The default sort key is an entire line.
+Default ordering is lexicographic in ASCII collating sequence, except that lower-case letters are considered the same as the corresponding upper-case letters.
+Non-ASCII bytes are ignored.
+The ordering is affected by the flags -abdnrt, one or more of which may appear: